ROCm/omnitrace/docs/how-to/configuring-runtime-options.rst

 Sample text configuration file
 -----------------------------------

-Text files support very basic variables and are case-insensitive.
+Text files support very basic variables and are case insensitive.
 Variables are created when an lvalue starts with a ``$`` and are de-referenced when they appear as rvalues.

-Entries in the text configuration file which do not match to a known setting in ``omnitrace-avail`` but are prefixed with ``OMNITRACE_`` are interpreted as environment variables and are exported via ``setenv`` but do not override an existing value for the environment variable.
+Entries in the text configuration file which do not match a known setting in ``omnitrace-avail`` but are prefixed with ``OMNITRACE_`` are interpreted as environment variables.
+They are exported via ``setenv`` but do not override an existing value for the environment variable.

 .. code-block:: shell